front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

 By default, the user IP address is the only information forwarded to the remote service (using the `X-Forwarded-For` HTTP header).

-There might be situations where the remote service requires HTTP calls to match some criteria.
+There might be situations where the remote service requires specific HTTP headers or content.
 For instance, you may have to provide an API key in all calls or an `Authorization` header to act as the currently logged in Customer.

 Front-Commerce allows you to configure the underlying implementation (Apollo HTTP Link) using the [`remoteSchema.linkContextBuilders` GraphQL module definition key](/docs/reference/graphql-module-definition.html#linkContextBuilders-optional).